-COMMITMENT TO THE CODE
+COMMITMENT TO THE CODE / Health Waiver

-Prior to participation in an activity, each student shall have a copy of the above "Code" signed and dated by himself/herself and a parent on file in the school office.
+Prior to participation in an activity, each student shall have a copy of the above "Code" and the Health Waiver signed and dated by himself/herself and a parent on file in the school office.
 Failure to comply with this provision shall preclude any participation in any activity until such time as the student and parent/guardian have complied with this section.